-The phenomenon of the spread of Santeria in Mexico: the religious and magical rites and practices imported from Africa
+The phenomenon of the spread of Santeria in Mexico

 In those years there were many Santeria believers in Mexico, although never in a very obvious way or at least without being "openly" known.
 In fact, about 20 years ago, it was reported that there were about 20 initiates, among them Arlette herself, Armando Alba, and a police commander.
 However, in 1989 they became notorious when the famous case of the "narco-satanists" led by the young "godfather" Constanzo appeared in the newspapers.
 He was a successful "santero" - or rather "palero" - perhaps involved in the drug business, who counted among his clients famous people from the political and business circles, and who was accused of having sacrificed 13 people as part of his rites.